-Microsoft Office 365 services, including Exchange Online, SharePoint Online, OneDrive for Business, and Microsoft Teams
+Office 365 services, including Exchange Online, SharePoint Online, OneDrive, and Microsoft Teams

-Cloud App Security requires service accounts to integrate with those services that it protects.
+Cloud App Security requires service accounts to integrate with those applications and services that it protects.
 The service accounts can be categorized as:

-For the Exchange Online service account that is provisioned using an access token, if for some reason the access token becomes invalid, recreate an access token as follows to continue using the service account:
+For the Exchange Online, Exchange Online (Inline Mode), SharePoint Online, OneDrive, Gmail, Gmail (Inline Mode), Box, Microsoft Teams, Teams Chat, or Microsoft Information Protection service account that is provisioned using an access token, if for some reason the access token becomes invalid or you want to refresh the existing token, re-create an access token to continue using the service account.

 Click Recreate Access Token under Status of the Exchange Online service account.

 The Recreate Access Token for Exchange Online Service Account screen appears.

 Click Click here at the end of Step 1, specify your Office 365 Global Administrator credentials to sign in if prompted, and then click Accept on the screen that appears.